section-engineering-education/engineering-education/content/articles/ssh-tunneling/index.md

 To ensure the security of our network services, not all ports are directly accessible from outside the Enterprise Network Compute System (ENCS) network.
 If you are offsite and need to access a protected resource, you can use SSH to tunnel through an accessible resource to reach the protected resource.

-In this article, we will look at two main subtopics in SSH tunneling, that is:
+In this article, we will look at two main subtopics in SSH tunneling, which are:
 - Remote port forwarding
 - Local port forwarding